 The Action Team volunteers around the community, doing an array of events to help as many people as possible.
 We work with Volunteers of America, partnering with a local elderly housing unit called the Paul Hazelton House.
 We volunteer with bingo, parties, board game nights and much more.
 Action Team members also babysit for the Young School PTO once a month.
 Meetings: Once a month on Tuesday's in MB 208.
 Advisors: Mrs. Martin, Mr. J. Morrison, and Ms. Hall.

 The Thornton Academy Anglers' Society (T.A.A.S.) is open to any student with a passion for fishing.
 Outings are done regularly both open water and ice fishing.
-Students learn about the importance of conservation and outdoor ethics.
-This group meets every two weeks during the winter and again during late May and June.
+Students learn about conservation, outdoor ethics, and new fishing techniques.
+This group meets weekly on Wednesdays.
 Advisor: Mr. Delcourt

 The Ambassador Program attracts day students who are excited to connect with TA's international students.
 Ambassadors attend biweekly meetings, enjoy dinners with dorm students, and plan special events that bring both residential and day kids together.
 Membership, as well as participation in Ambassador events, is open to all TA students.
 Click here to download a flyer.
 Advisor: Ms. Elliott